-The present Carrieton Community Store was first established as a butcher’s shop in the early !880s and later becoming a mixed business.
+The present Carrieton Community Store was first established as a butcher’s shop in the early 1880s and later became a mixed business.
 The shop has withstood the changing times and dwindling rural population to provide a vital service in the community.
 In the early history of Carrieton the town maintained three shops.
-Over time this number declined to one main shop combining with the post office once the telephone exchange within the Post Office was closed.
+Over time this number declined to one main shop combined with the post office once the telephone exchange within the Post Office was closed.
 The struggle to maintain the store as a healthy business saw the Carrieton District Council buy the business and fittings in 1987.
 The shop was managed by Pat Smith in conjunction with the grocery store in Orroroo until the Byerlee family took over its management.

 Carrieton Caravan Park

 A Caravan Park with a difference.
 Once a small country school (1882 -1997) the Carrieton community developed a caravan park within its grounds.
-Retaining the essential character of the school the park caters for travellers, It is situated within Carrieton on the R.M.Williams,Way, bitumen highway leading to the northern Flinders and Outback.
+Retaining the essential character of the school the park caters for travellers.
+It is situated within Carrieton on the R.M.Williams Way, bitumen highway leading to the northern Flinders and Outback.
 It provides a convenient overnight stay or chance to stay a while, enjoy the rural views, explore the local area or make day trips to popular locations in the Northern or Southern Flinders.

-Whim Cottage A self-contained cottage, originally the principal’s residence built from local stone in 1882 is airconditioned with a disability bathroom that caters for up to 8 adults.
+Whim Cottage – A self-contained cottage, originally the principal’s residence built from local stone in 1882 is airconditioned with a disability bathroom that caters for up to 8 adults.
 If required, additional rooms can be opened to use the adjoining library, meeting room and large kitchen.

 The arts shed renamed “Red Wine Central” by happy travellers provides a community lounge area, TV, kitchen facilities and a wood heater for cosy comfort in the winter.
 A great meeting place for fellow travellers.